 Making customers happy is easy.
 Just give them lots of stuff for free.
 But that doesn’t lead to a working business model.

-Making happy customers, on the other hand, is not just about making customers feel good.
+On the other hand, making happy customers is not just about making customers feel good.
 It’s about making customers achieve results (desired outcomes).

 Happy customers get you paid.

 The work of making happy customers happens in a customer factory.

 Every business has one.

 Throughput in a customer factory is the rate at which you create happy customers.
 This is synonymous with traction.

 4. The Customer Factory Blueprint